 Suppose that a metal specimen be placed in tension-compression-testing machine.
 As the axial load is gradually increased in increments, the total elongation over the gauge length is measured at each increment of the load and this is continued until failure of the specimen takes place.
 Knowing the original cross-sectional area and length of the specimen, the normal stress σ and the strain ε can be obtained.
 The graph of these quantities with the stress σ along the y-axis and the strain ε along the x-axis is called the stress-strain diagram.
-The differs in form for various materials.
+The stress-strain diagram differs in form for various materials.
 The diagram shown below is that for a medium-carbon structural steel.

-Metallic engineering materials are classified as either or materials.
+Metallic engineering materials are classified as either ductile or brittle materials.
 A ductile material is one having relatively large tensile strains up to the point of rupture like structural steel and aluminum, whereas brittle materials has a relatively small strain up to the point of rupture like cast iron and concrete.
 An arbitrary strain of 0.05 mm/mm is frequently taken as the dividing line between these two classes.

 Stress-strain diagram of a medium-carbon structural steel